How to achieve business impact through data analytics

 Through this clever combination of data analytics and psychological profiling, they have been able to target a particular demographic called the ‘persuadable’ - people who are on the fence politically.
 They are neither left nor right in their political views.
 Such people were targeted with specific non-branded comms (e.g. “Defeat Crooked Hillary”, #crookedhillary, “crooked Hillary 10 legendary lies” etc), and all its permutations.
 They released them into the bloodstream of the internet to grow.
 This technique plays on people’s fears.
 For example - terrorism, immigration and the like - in order to get them to vote a certain way.

 Cambridge Analytica claimed success for Trump getting into the White House (2016 U.S. presidential election), and for the Leave.EU (Brexit) campaign outcome.
 They have also played a pivotal role in helping their ‘clients’ (political parties) win elections in many countries around the world.

 The process Cambridge Analytica follows include - Raw Data gathering (through social media and other publicly available data platforms) > Research > Analytics > Modelling (using sentiments such as user likes etc) > Audience Segmentation > Data Informed Content Creation > Activation > Performance Analysis > Continuous Optimisation.

-If you’re interest to learn more about data ethics in the digital age, check out this piece by Accenture: https://www.accenture.com/gb-en/insight-data-ethics.
+If you’re interested to learn more about data ethics in the digital age, check out this piece by Accenture, click here.

-As marketeers in the digital age, we have a role to play to participate and contribute to the conversation around data ethics.
-After all, data continues to inform and drive our creative strategy, that comes with ethical responsibilities.
+As marketers in the digital age, we have a role to play to participate and contribute to the conversation around data ethics.
+After all, data continues to inform and drive creative strategy which comes with ethical responsibilities.